101 - Rose:

 108 - Father's Day:

-— "My entire planet died, my whole family, do you thin
+— "My entire planet died, my whole family, do you think it never occurred to me to go back and save them?"

-k it never occured to me to go back and save them?" — "But it's not like I changed history!"
+— "But it's not like I changed history!"

-Little Mickey runs in and hugs Rose, and she says "You have to let go of me, sweetheart." ...should have told the older version the same thing.
+Little Mickey runs in and hugs Rose, and she says "You have to let go of me, sweetheart."

-ing is first explained in the new series I think, that two versions of the same person can't touch.
-It seems like they have completly disregarded this from series 5 and onwards.
+And this is where the paradox-thing is first explained in the new series I think, that two versions of the same person can't touch.
+It seems like they have completely disregarded this from series 5 and onwards.

 "This is my fault."
 "No love, this is my fault.
 I'm your dad, it's my job for it to be my fault."
 Aww, Pete. :)